pdmasson/electricity-demand-forecasting/README.md

 - SGD Regressor
 - Lasso, Ridge, ElasticNet Regression

-The Linear Regression model achieved the best performance.
+The Linear Regression model achieved the best performance on the training/validation data.
 Thereafter, we analysed the residuals and built a hybrid model combining the Linear Regression model and an XGBoost Regressor.
 This further improved model performance.
 Both the Linear Regression model and Hybrid model were included in our final analysis.

 <img src="https://github.com/pdmasson/electricity-demand-forecasting/blob/main/images/linear-model.png" width=500 />